delvtech/hyperdrive/docs/hyperdrive-protocol.md

 $$
 w_{l} = w_{l} - \frac{\min(w_{l}, \Delta y)}{\Delta y}
 $$

+> Note: Long withdrawal shares receive the same proceeds as shorts because they **are** shorts without the ability to close early.

 The number of long withdrawal share proceeds, $p_{l}$, is increased by: